 2. 20th Century Classic.
 In Cold Blood by Truman Capote

 3. Classic by a Woman Author.
 The Nine Tailors by Dorothy L Sayers

 4. Classic in Translation.
 Journey to the Center of the Earth by Jules Verne

-5. Classic Comic Novel.
-A Gentleman of Leisure by P.G.
+Classic Comic Novel.
+Something Fresh by P.G.
 Wodehouse

 6. Classic Tragic Novel.
 I’m not sure yet.
 Any suggestions?
 Truth be told, I tend to avoid sad books, so maybe a light tragedy?